OctopusDeploy/blog/blog/2021-10/kubewarden/index.md

  - Kubernetes
 ---

 Kubernetes is fast becoming the operating system of the cloud.
 Every major cloud provider has a supported Kubernetes platform, Kubernetes can be run on-premises, and Kubernetes even has a package manager with Helm.
-And thanks to the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), Kubernetes can natively describe and manage almost [any kind of workload](https://operatorhub.io/).
+And thanks to the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), Kubernetes has built-in support to describe and manage almost [any kind of workload](https://operatorhub.io/).

 This flexibility is a blessing and a curse.
 Kubernetes can run almost anything, and yet it would be nearly impossible to maintain any real world production cluster hosting any random thing that was thrown at it.